bomanaps/lean-quickstart/README.md

 ## Genesis Generator

 The quickstart includes an automated genesis generator that eliminates the need for hardcoded `validators.yaml` and `nodes.yaml` files.

+### Clients supported

+Current following clients are supported:

+1. Zeam
+2. Ream
+3. Qlean

+However adding a lean client to this setup is very easy.
+Feel free to do the PR or reach out to the maintainers.

 ### How It Works